microsoft/dotnet-podcasts/README.md

 ![Logo](./docs/net-podcasts.png)

-## New to Microsoft Azure?

-You will need an Azure subscription to work with this demo code.
-You can:

-- Open an account for free [Azure subscription](https://azure.microsoft.com/free/).
-You get credits that can be used to try out paid Azure services.
-Even after the credits are used up, you can keep the account and use free Azure services and features, such as the Web Apps feature in Azure App Service.
-- [Activate Visual Studio subscriber benefits](https://azure.microsoft.com/pricing/member-offers/credit-for-visual-studio-subscribers/).
-Your Visual Studio subscription gives you credits every month that you can use for paid Azure services.
-- Create an [Azure Student Account](https://azure.microsoft.com/free/students/) and get free credit when you create your account.

-Learn more about it with [Microsoft Learn - Introduction to Azure](https://docs.microsoft.com/learn/azure).

 ## Repositories

 For this sample application, we build an app to listen all you favorite .NET podcasts for all the ecosystems: Web, Android, iOS, macOS and Windows.
 You can find the different apps separated by folders in this repo: